smartgov-liris/SmartGovSimulator/README.md

 # Documentation

-For concrete examples and tutorials, check the [wiki of this repository](https://github.com/smartgov-liris/SmartGovSimulator/wiki).
+For concrete examples and tutorials, check the [SmartGovSimulatorDocExamples repository](https://github.com/smartgov-liris/SmartGovSimulatorDocExamples).

 For the complete Java API, check the online [javadoc](https://smartgov-liris.github.io/SmartGovSimulator/).